Interview Query

 • Determine the winner of an A/B test

-Overall, this Twitter data science takehome is a product case study, in that you’re asked to determine how a new product compares to an old product in an A/B test.
+Overall, this X data science takehome is a product case study in that you’re asked to determine how a new product compares to an old product in an A/B test.

 2. 2015 New Year’s Resolutions

-One of the most organized and detailed social media datasets for Twitter compiles tweets related to 2015 New Year’s resolutions.
+One of X’s most organized and detailed social media data sets compiles tweets related to 2015 New Year’s resolutions.
 While 2015 resolutions might seem outdated, it is evident that most people who make New Year’s resolutions tend to fail halfway through and, as a result, commit to the same promises year after year.

 This dataset is helpful as it can assist businesses either downscale or upscale their operations at certain times of the year.
 For example, a quick skim through the dataset will reveal the prevalence of gym and weight-loss-related resolutions at the beginning of the year, just after the resolutions are made.